breatheco-de/content/src/content/lesson/what-is-html-learn-html.md

 ---
-title: "It's time to Learn HTML and it Structure"
+title: "What is HTML ?
+It's time to Learn HTML and it Structure"
-subtitle: "HTML is to websites what columns are for buildings.
+subtitle: "But really what is HTML ?
+HTML is to websites what columns are for buildings.

 Here you will Learn HTML basics - the foundations of the web."